mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > ... (b) emotionally, one feels lost and terrified...

 Because intellectually you don’t know.
-The intellectual part of human life occupies almost [the most] part of human life.
+The intellectual part of human life occupies [the most] part of human life.
 Always we handle human life intellectually.
-But if your intellect cannot meet, cannot touch, cannot pin down what life is, what the human world is, it’s really unstable, it’s really unease.
+But if your intellect cannot meet, cannot touch, cannot pin down what life is, what the human world is – it’s really unstable, it’s really uneasy.
 We don’t feel comfortable.
 So emotionally one feels lost and terrified.
 Very naturally, you are concerned about the next moment, the future.
 If you’re concerned about the future too much, that is fear.
-Because the present is really unstable [...] that’s why we don’t feel comfortable.
+Because the present is really unstable, uneasy, that’s why we don’t feel comfortable.
 That’s why the present is very uncomfortable, much less the future.
 That’s why we are very concerned about the future.

 Thirdly:

 > ... (c) volitionally, one knocks against things...

-One knocks against things very naturally.
-Volitionally is, what would you say, resistance.
-Some of the resistance is coming up very strongly from the will of volition, very naturally.
-Because intellectually you cannot pin down what it is, that’s why even though you decide something, you don’t satisfy.
-That’s why volitionally, consciously or unconsciously you resist against the determination you have made.
-And then you move to another determination.
-But whatever you like the determination, the decision of something, what you have done is really something being against, consciously or unconsciously.
+One knocks against things very naturally. [...]
+Some resistance is coming up very strongly from the will of volition.
+Intellectually you cannot pin down what it is, that’s why even though you decide something you aren’t satisfied.
+That’s why volitionally, consciously or unconsciously you resist against the determination you have made, and then you move to another determination.
+[Even if] you like the determination, the decision of something, what you have done is really being against [something], consciously or unconsciously.
 This is ignorance.

 > ... stumbles about...